 Ways to check tire pressure

 There are various ways to check the tire pressure on your vehicle.
-If you have a car that was made around or just after 1986, there’s chance your car comes with a Tire Pressure Monitoring System (TPMS).
+If you have a car that was made around or just after 1986, there’s a chance it comes with a tire pressure monitoring system (TPMS).
 Those chances increase as the cars get newer.
 For instance, the U.S. saw its first TPMS-equipped car in 1991, thanks to General Motors equipping the Chevrolet Corvette with the system.
 If your car was made after September 2007, your car unquestionably has TPMS, a federal safety mandate for light-duty vehicles (weighing less than 10,000 pounds), imposed through the United States TREAD Act of 2000.
 It’s a policy enacted following the historic and major Firestone tire recall of the late 1990s that affected Ford Explorer trucks equipped with faulty tires from the factory.

 What does TPMS do?
 It automatically notifies you via a lit dashboard icon if you either have too much or too little air in your tires.
 Some of the systems are particularly rudimentary, with a single warning light suggesting one or more of the four tires isn’t filled properly.
 With more recent cars equipped with infotainment systems or trip computers embedded into the gauge cluster, there are more comprehensive TPM systems that tell you the approximate pressure of each tire.